Sootopolis/tgbe-tools/readme.md

 {
   "games": [ // list of a player's finished daily games in a calendar month, sorted chronologically
     {
-      "end_time": int, // timestamp of end time of a game "white": {
+      "pgn": str, // portable game notation, a record of all the moves in the game "end_time": int, // timestamp of end time of a game "white": {
         "result": str, // outcome of the game for white (specified if lost or drawn)